professionalcrastinationco/get-shit-done/README.md

 ---

 **Claude Code is powerful.
-GSD gives it the context and the systematic consistency to prove it.**
+GSDL gives it the context and the systematic consistency to prove it.**